alinematollahi/alinematollahi/README.md

  - `React.js` great
  - `Material-UI` great
  - `Bootstrap` & `Sass` great
+ - `Node.js` great
  - `<?
-PHP ?>` great
+PHP ?>` good
- - `Node.js` good
  - `RESTful  API` great
  - `GraphQL` good
  - `DATABASE` & `SQL` good
- - `Git` & `GitHub` good
+ - `Git` & `GitHub` great

  ## About Me
-I'm an electronics engineer interested in programming.
-My great interest caused me to acquire sufficient knowledge and skills as a full-stack developer.
+I am an electronics engineer interested in programming.
+My great interest, resulted in acquiring sufficient knowledge and skills as a full-stack developer.
 <br/>
-I'm a fan of teamwork.
+I am a fan of teamwork.
 According to my experience, it always results in better outcomes.
 <br/>
 As a full-stack developer, my goal is to continually increase my